jlafosse/jquery-hijack/README.md

 - **data** [Object,String:null]

     Data to be serialized & sent to the server.
-It is the same option available within the jquery ajax method.
+It is the same option available within the [jquery.ajax](http://api.jquery.com/jQuery.ajax/) method.

 - **recursive** [Boolean:false]